nikonru/NiLang/README.md

 * `Face$Dir` - face the bot towards the given direction;
 * `GetEnergy::Int` - returns the current level of energy of the bot;
 * `GetAge::Int` - returns the current age of energy of the bot as a number of cycles;
+* `IsMemoryReady::Bool` - returns true if the bot's ancestor had written a value to its inheritable memory, returns false otherwise;
+* `ReadMemory::Int` - returns a value from bot's inheritable memory, if `IsMemoryReady` had returned false it returns an unspecified value;
+* `WriteMemory$Int` - writes a value to the bot's inheritable memory, which later can be accessed by its descendant;
 ## Loop
 Keyword `While` is used to describe block of code, which repeats multiple times **while** condition after it is satisfied.
 The code down below calls `Move` function exactly 10 times.